decretist/Dissertation/Chapter2/chapter2.md

 [^55]: Three early manuscripts (Gt, Pf, and Tr) contain the gloss:
-"*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The agreement of disagreeing canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"
+"*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The reconciliation of contradictory canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"
 Gt = Ghent, Bibl. der Rijksuniversiteit 55; Pf = Paris, Bibl.
 Nationale lat.
 3884 I and II; and Tr = Trier, Stadtbibl.
 906 (1141).
 See